 It is not uncommon for children to experience anxiety and fear when visiting the dentist.
 One of the best ways to combat this fear is to not be anxious yourself.
 Children learn by example and can detect the emotions and anxiety of their parents or caretakers.

 A child’s dental health is important to their overall long-term health.
-If you have questions about pediatric dentistry or would like to schedule an appointment for your child, contact pediatric dentist Dr. Alexander in Jacksonville today.
+If you have questions about pediatric dentistry or would like to schedule an appointment for your child, contact our family dentist in Jacksonville today.